Starlink Internet Review: Plans, Pricing, and Speeds

 Starlink is easily the most expensive service provider, considering the staggering upfront cost of purchasing the equipment and the price of its Priority plans if you need fast, uninterrupted internet.

 The standard plan recommended for home use is $120 per month.
 It’s the same as Hughesnet and Viasat’s most expensive plans but promises drastically better speeds and latency.
 Be prepared to pay much more for plans with high-priority data or mobile capabilities.
-Most of the customers I spoke to had the Standard plan, and speeds were more than enough, even for those who run their own businesses, work from home, and have multiple people in the household using the internet.
+Most of the customers I spoke to had the Residential plan, and speeds were more than enough, even for those who run their own businesses, work from home, and have multiple people in the household using the internet.

 Starlink doesn’t require a contract, leaving Hughesnet as the only satellite internet provider that requires a two-year commitment.
 You can end your Starlink service anytime, but you’ll be stuck with $600 worth of hardware.
 Fortunately, it’s possible to sell and transfer ownership of Starlink kits to others if you’re moving on from the service.
-Likewise, it’s possible to save money by buying a preowned kit, but like buying any used electronics, there is the risk of it not working correctly.
+Likewise, it’s possible to save money by buying a preowned kit, but like any used electronics, there is the risk of it not working correctly.

 Starlink